New machine-made melodies spotlight artistic partnership between AI, human composers

 Related: How Virtual Reality is Redefining Live Music

-"It can make meaningful contributions in the same way as any other artist," says ALYSIA co-creator Maya Ackerman, a computer scientist at San Jose State University in California.
+"It can make meaningful contributions in the same way as any other artist," says ALYSIA co-creator Maya Ackerman, a professor at San Jose State University in California.

 ALYSIA's output won't chart anytime soon, but its first songs aren't bad for an amateur songwriter — especially a machine.
-Just listen to the trio of pop songs ALYSIA created recently with help from Ackerman and David Loker, a data scientist at San Jose State who helped co-create the system.
+Just listen to the trio of pop songs ALYSIA created recently with help from Ackerman and David Loker, lead data scientist at ION, who helped co-create the system.

 Just as musicians are inspired by what they listen to, ALYSIA hones its craft by taking in existing songs.
 Ackerman and Loker programmed the features of two dozen pop songs into ALYSIA: lyrics, key signature, time signature, and rhythm.
 When a human feeds lyrics to ALYSIA, it analyzes the songs in its database to generate a rhythm and melody to accompany the words.
 From those key elements, human artists can then flesh out details like harmonies and instrumentation.